Giants vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Giants Betting Records & Stats

-- The Giants have come away with 22 wins in the 36 contests they have been listed as the underdogs in this season.
+- The Giants have been victorious in 23, or 62.2%, of the 37 contests they have been chosen as underdogs in this season.

-- San Francisco has a record of 1-3 in games where sportsbooks have it as underdogs of at least +140 on the moneyline.
+- San Francisco has a record of 13-11, a 54.2% win rate, when it's set as an underdog of +100 or more by oddsmakers this season.

-- The moneyline set for this matchup implies the Giants have a 41.7% chance of walking away with the win.
+- The moneyline set for this matchup implies the Giants have a 50% chance of coming away with a victory in the contest.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!